ramjirathore/status-page/frontend/README.md

    - Confirm incident count is shown for services with active incidents

 3. **Test Real-time Updates**:
-   - Open the admin dashboard in another tab
+   - Login and open the admin dashboard in another tab
    - Change a service status
    - Verify the change appears immediately on the public page